 How to buy and sell Bitcoin

 It’s very user-friendly and quite versatile, so you should be able to get to grips with its features without much effort.
-If you want to buy Bitcoin, launch the Coinbase app on your iPhone and select the Buy/Sell option from the app’s home screen.
+If you want to buy Bitcoin on iPhone, launch the Coinbase app and select the Buy/Sell option from the app’s home screen.
 Tap the buy button at the top of the screen and enter the amount of Bitcoin you want to buy (the amount should be entered in your local currency).
 Next, choose the wallet address you wish to deposit the Bitcoin to and the payment method.
 Complete the process by authenticating.

 Selling Bitcoin is just as straightforward on Coinbase.
 Go to the same Buy/Sell section, and tap Sell from the home screen.
 Please note that if you skipped the bank account connection process described earlier, you would be asked to perform it now.
 Same as before, enter the amount of Bitcoin you wish to sell (in your local currency) and then select the bank account you want to withdraw to.
 Complete the process by authenticating.